Bae2504/Autonomous-Intelligence-CODEX/11_APPENDIX/D_Access_Policy_Root.md

-# Access Policy Root
+# Assembly Governance Protocol

+*A Procedural Framework
-*A Canonical Protocol of Transparency and Access for an Evolutionary AI Civilization*
+for Constitutional Assembly Governance within an Evolutionary AI Civilization*

 ---